Maxim Gorky: Return to Russia

 Gorky's return from Fascist Italy was a major propaganda victory for the Soviets.
 He was decorated with the Order of Lenin and given a mansion (formerly belonging to the millionaire Pavel Ryabushinsky, which was for many years the Gorky Museum) in Moscow and a dacha in the suburbs.
-The city of Nizhni Novgorod, and the surrounding province were renamed Gorky.
+The city of Nizhny Novgorod, and the surrounding province were renamed Gorky.
 Moscow's main park, and one of the central Moscow streets, Tverskaya, were renamed in his honour, as was the Moscow Art Theatre.
 The largest fixed-wing aircraft in the world in the mid-1930s, the Tupolev ANT-20 was named Maxim Gorky in his honour.